We welcome you, parents/guardians on our campus and encourage you to take an active role in participating in your child(ren)'s education.

 District procedures for parents/guardians being on campus during school hours are in effect for security and safety reasons.
 If parents/guardians wish to walk their child(ren) to the classroom before school, they must first sign in at the office.
 Parents/guardians are welcomed and encouraged to eat lunch in the cafeteria with their children if they have signed in at the office, but are not permitted on the playground.

 Times and locations of special events will be arranged in advance and parents/guardians will be notified prior to such events.
 A variety of special parent and/or family programs are offered each year to meet the needs of our community.
-One example of a program is our Reading + Math = FUN literacy night which focuses on learning activities parents/guardians can do with their children.
-These events are held several times throughout the year.
-An annual parent/guardian meeting is convened in the fall to explain the Title I Program to parents/guardians and inform them of their right to be involved in the program.
-More information about current programs can be received by contacting the school office or by checking the school website.
+These events are held several times throughout the year and can be found using our Events Page.

 In order for parents/guardians to participate fully in such parent/guardian-only activities such as adult literacy classes and parenting classes that may be offered, child care and translation services are provided whenever possible.

 In order to assist our parents/guardians in becoming full partners in the education of their children, teachers communicate with parents regularly through newsletters, phone calls, e-mails, notes, and conferences.
 Parents/guardians may have access to their child(ren)'s grades through the Synergy computer program.
-Copies of child(ren)'s performance on various assessments and regular progress reports on child(ren)'s performance in class will be provided to parents/guardians.
-In addition, parents/guardians will receive useful tips in how to monitor and help improve their child(ren)'s performance through our district newsletter and on the Sacaton Elementary School District website.
+Copies of child(ren)'s performance on various assessments and regular progress reports on child(ren)'s performance in class will be provided to parents/guardians at various times throughout the year, including during Parent-Teacher Conferences.
 Student learning goals and the AZ State Standards are discussed during Back-to-School Night and at parent-teacher conferences.